hlfcoding/HLFMapViewController/README.md

 ## Usage

-This version uses Swift 3 and Cocoapods 0.1.0+.
+This version uses Swift 3.
 The final Swift 2 version is 0.2.5.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.